TaylorB2018/RabbitMQ-module-for-Ignition/README.md

 **# RabbitMQ Module for Ignition**

 This project is a custom Ignition module that integrates RabbitMQ messaging capabilities into Ignition.
-The module includes features for both the designer and gateway scopes, allowing seamless integration with RabbitMQ for real-time messaging and event handling.
+The module includes features for both the designer(not completed) and gateway scopes, allowing seamless integration with RabbitMQ for real-time messaging and event handling.

 **# Project Structure**